Ramsey numbers of cycles in random graphs: Preliminaries

 \begin{proof} For $d \geq 3$, this can be seen to be true by inspecting the proof of~\cite[Theorem 1]{FP1987} while embedding an $r$-vertex path.
 For completeness, we give a proof following that outline.

 We use induction on $r$.
 If $r = 0$ this is trivial, and if $r = 1$ then it is easy to see we can select an arbitrary vertex as $X$.
-So suppose $0 < r \leq k-1$ and that there exists $X$ a set of size $r$ such that $G - X$ is a $(2k-2, d-1)$-expander, we shall prove the statement for $r+1$.
+So suppose $0 < r \leq k-1$ and that there exists a set $X$ of size $r$ such that $G - X$ is a $(2k-2, d-1)$-expander.
+Fix such a set $X$ from now on.
+We shall prove the statement for $r+1$, i.e. prove the existence of a set $X'$ of size $r+1$ such that $G - X'$ is a $(2k-2, d-1)$-expander.